 Women’s Marginalized Health Network (WoMaHN)

-WoMaHN is a newly established research network that gathers scholars with an interest in marginalization of women’s embodiment and health from perspectives within the critical social sciences, gender studies, philosophy, and medical humanities.
-On this page, you find more info about the network (the network’s website will be launched soon).
-In January 2024, we will had our inaugural symposium at Tilburg University.
-The call for papers (now closed) can be found here.
+Together with Lisa Guntram, I’ve established in 2023 the European research Network WoMaHN.
+This network that gathers scholars with an interest in marginalization of women’s embodiment and health from perspectives within the critical social sciences, gender studies, philosophy, and medical humanities.
+Please go to this website to find out more: WOMAHN.

 In recent years scholarly and societal attention has been directed to the historical and contemporary marginalization of women’s health in medicine and public discourses.
 In a series of three symposia, we plan to establish WoMaHN (Women’s Marginalized Health Network), a network that aims to enhance research in the critical social sciences and humanities on women’s marginalized health.
 The symposia engage with three major concerns with respect to aspects of (the medicalization of) women’s health and embodiment that are overlooked, under researched and silenced.

-1. Lived experiences of women's embodiment, health and illness.
+Lived experiences of women's embodiment, health and illness.

-2. Social critiques to women's health, illness and medicalization.
+Social critiques to women's health, illness and medicalization.

-3. Feminist futures of women's health, illness and medicalization.
+Feminist futures of women's health, illness and medicalization.

 In each of the symposia we bring together scholars from (inter)disciplinary fields such as the qualitative social sciences, philosophy, cultural studies, feminist-, race- and disability- studies, feminist science and technology studies, and health and medical humanities.
 As such, the symposia series function to enable interuniversity/international collaborations as a starting point for the establishment of a network that gathers interdisciplinary scholars who seek to working on the marginalization of women’s health and embodiment.